sveltejs/sapper/site/content/docs/04-preloading.md

 It lives in a `context="module"` script — see the [tutorial](https://svelte.dev/tutorial/module-exports) — because it's not part of the component instance itself; instead, it runs *before* the component is created, allowing you to avoid flashes while data is fetched.

+The `preload` function is only called on the server and when navigating from page to page.

 ### Argument

 The `preload` function receives two arguments — `page` and `session`.